The cost of a social media manager sometimes triggers sticker shock in people. But in order to evaluate cost, of any type, you need context.

 The people I respect produce results.
 You should want that, too.

-My Twitter Pro Package is currently priced at $1,000 a month.
+My Twitter Pro Package is currently priced at $1,000 a month ($1,200 as of June 2018).
 I know, as a person who believes passionately in accurately representing a brand that I spend a minimum of 28 hours a month on each client’s Twitter account.
 Though I don’t charge hourly, let’s use that as a basis for comparison and context.

 By my calculations, I’m a bit more expensive than a Happiness Hero at Buffer but still less expensive than an in-house Marketing Manager at the low salary spectrum — without taking into account the labor burden.